 Here are some step-by-step photos.

-No. baby octopus is just the marketing name for the adult octopus of a few species that don't grow much.
+No. Baby octopus is just the marketing name for the adult octopus of a few species that don't grow much.

 You can eat with or without the head.
 In my case, I cooked them with their heads, but I removed them when I transferred them to the serving plate because some people don't like to see the head.
-I just save them for later.
+I just saved them for later.

 You can usually find baby octopus in the frozen seafood section.
 If your regular grocery store doesn't carry them, try an international or oriental market.